osstech-jp/mailman/src/mailman/handlers/docs/dmarc-mitigations.rst

  * wrap_message: Wrap the message in an outer message with headers as in munge_from.

-In addition, there are two more possible actions for dmarc_moderation_action
+In addition, there are two more possible actions (actually processed by the dmarc-moderation rule) for dmarc_moderation_action only:
-only:

  * reject: Bounce the message back to the sender with a default reason or one supplied in dmarc_moderation_notice.
  * discard: Silently discard the message.

-Here's what happens when we munge the From:
+Here's what happens when we munge the From.

     >>> from mailman.interfaces.mailinglist import (DMARCModerationAction,
     ...
 ReplyToMunging)